Emon04/School-Billing-System-for-Administration/README.md

 #Built with<br/>
 Bluit with C programming and The software name is Code-Blocks

-#References<br/>
+#References
 i.Programming contest Data structure & Algorithm by Md.
+Mahabubul Hassan.<br/>
-Mahabubul Hassan. ii.Data structure with lab by Seymour Lipschutz. iii.
-Structure and File handling basic from (www.tutorialspoint.com). iv.
+ii.Data structure with lab by Seymour Lipschutz.<br/>
+iii.
+Structure and File handling basic from (www.tutorialspoint.com).<br/>
+iv.
 Computer programming with Tamim Shahriar Shubin.